Gayathri352/data-lake-customer-analytics/README.md

 ---

-## Architecture Diagram

-*You may upload and embed a system architecture diagram here using `architecture_diagram.png`.*

----

 ## How to Run (Local Simulation)

-> Note: This project was designed for deployment in AWS but can be simulated locally for demonstration purposes.
+> Note: This project was designed for deployment in AWS but can be simulated locally in google colab for demonstration purposes.

 1. Place sample CSV data in the `/data` folder
 2. Run the ETL script (`scripts/etl_pipeline_glue.py`) using a local PySpark environment or simulate via Google Colab